WeitongLiang/SFBM/README.md

 The `data/` folder includes cleaned historical option contract data from the **Shanghai Stock Exchange (SSE 50ETF options)** between October 2021 and August 2022.
 Data was sourced from the Wind Information Terminal.

-## 📚 Citation and Acknowledgments

-- Based on original research project by **Weitong Liang** at **Xi’an Jiaotong University**
-- References to related works are included in the PDF

-## 📑 License

-MIT License (or add your preferred license here).